CharmingBlaze/three-edit-buddy/README.md

 ### Core Principles

+1. **Topology-First**: All editing operations maintain proper mesh connectivity
-1. **Quad Preference**: All primitives and tools prefer quads when possible
+2. **Quad Preference**: All primitives and tools prefer quads when possible
-2. **Flexible Storage**: Faces can be triangles, quads, or n-gons as needed
+3. **Flexible Storage**: Faces can be triangles, quads, or n-gons as needed
-3. **Headless Core**: No Three.js dependencies in core modules
+4. **Headless Core**: No Three.js dependencies in core modules
-4. **Modular Design**: One concept per file, clean exports
+5. **Modular Design**: One concept per file, clean exports

 ### Folder Structure